manidlou/nodejs-bracks-parser/README.md

 Notice when you install it globally, the name of the binary executable is simply just `bracks`.
 It means, you run `bracks` command on the shell like `bracks -v` or `bracks -h`.
 Please read down below to see how it can also be easily used this way.

-For me, simplicity in computing always matters since it normally leads to fewer possible errors!

 #####Performance
 Here is what happens under the hood: